alabou/NMOS-Reference/README.md

 ## Compliance Boundary

-This repository implements an NMOS Node and a curated set of VSF IPMX / TR-10-x extensions.
+This repository implements an NMOS Node and an NMOS Registry, together with a curated set of VSF IPMX / TR-10-x extensions.
 Its coverage of the broader Matrox specification corpus is bounded by the spec coverage tables above.

+**The registry serves IS-04 v1.3 only.** Both the Registration API and the Query API are `v1.3`, in the Python and the Rust implementation alike; no earlier IS-04 version is offered.
+The VSF and Matrox extensions listed above are Node-side — the registry stores and serves whatever resources a Node registers, but the extension behaviour itself lives in the Node.

 `NMOS-MatroxOnly/` is the broader Matrox documentation corpus.
 This Python implementation supports only the subset of that corpus that has been validated end-to-end here.
 See the [NMOS-MatroxOnly](https://github.com/alabou/NMOS-MatroxOnly) repository for the full specification set; the spec coverage tables above list what this implementation exercises.

+**Discovery is by explicit address, not DNS-SD.** Neither the Node nor the registry advertises or browses over mDNS / DNS-SD — there is no zeroconf anywhere in the implementation.
+A Node is pointed at its registry with `--rdsHost`, and Controllers are pointed at the Query API.

+That is a deliberate fit for the deployments this project targets rather than an omission, and it is what makes it cloud-friendly.
+Cloud and container platforms already do service discovery, so a registry that must be *found* by browsing adds a second, redundant mechanism on top of one that is already solved.
+Neither flavour of DNS-SD fits it well: the mDNS form needs link-local multicast that such networks usually do not carry, and the unicast form needs SRV / PTR / TXT records provisioned in a zone and kept in step with instances that scale, move and are replaced.
+An address composes with whatever the platform already publishes and needs neither.
+Explicit addressing is also what makes the multi-member registry rigs here reproducible.
+The trade is on-premises plug-and-play.
+Vendors who need DNS-SD discovery must add it.

 **IS-05 Bulk interface is intentionally not supported.** The Node implements the per-Sender / per-Receiver IS-05 single-resource endpoints (`/single/...`) but does not expose the `/bulk/...` interface.
 Bulk operations are out of scope: the Controller drives multi-resource activations as coordinated single-resource calls, which keeps the connection-management state machine uniform across Senders and Receivers and avoids the partial-success semantics of bulk activations.
 Vendors who need IS-05 Bulk on their own products must add it themselves.